Ibbzy/Checkers-AI/README.md

 ## Checkers-AI

-First assingment in DD2300 - "Artificial Intelligence"
+First assignment in DD2300 - "Artificial Intelligence"

 Developed the player class.
 The rest is the skeleton needed to run the game on the command line.